 (Tues, 7th April 2020)

 Irene Tasker had some nice advice about walking.
 When I was working with her at Ashley Place before I went on the training course she told me that as you walk forward, you should think that your whole back is going in the direction from which you have come.
 It's a preventative, and it stops you throwing the body forward.
 It's wonderful - I think everyone should try it!

-Marjory Barlow (Taken from "Alexander Technique: the Ground Rules", p103)
+Marjory Barlow ("Alexander Technique: the Ground Rules" p103)

 3. Direction (Fri, 3rd April 2020)

 It is the persistence, the keeping on, on, on.
 If you realize that your body is shrinking, that you are contracting, that you can see that instead of your shoulders going out as they should, they're hunching in, keep hunching in, and go on hunching in, then you've got to direct the energy for them to go out.
 You’ve got to keep directing the energy to go out, and you’ve got to keep right on at it persistently and continuously.
 It’s no good thinking about it for half an hour on Mondays, Wednesdays, and Fridays.
 It has got to be a thing that you think about, as far as possible, all the time.

 Walter Carrington ("Thinking Aloud" - At Our Mother's Knee p26)